CEINMS-RT/CEINMS-RT_Installer/README.md

 This repository contains dependencies to allow for the execution of CEINMS-RT.
-It is recommended to download and extract this repository, as it will install all CEINMS-RT dependencies from scratch, including git.
+It is recommended to clone this repository, as it will install all CEINMS-RT dependencies from scratch, including git.
 A script installs all required software and finally compiles CEINMS, and it requires no input from the user other than the selection of the folder to install CEINMS-RT.

 Before Starting, follow the steps: